carljduff/react-restaurant/README.md

 ## Description

 The purpose of this project is to create a single-page Restaurant web app that pulls information from an API.
+The API is accessed using Axios.

 ## Tech Stack
 * HTML
 * CSS
 * Bootstrap
-* JS
+* JavaScript
 * React